Sonetel/sonetel-python/README.md

 `pip install sonetel`

 #### Git
-To get the latest features, clone a specific [tag](https://github.com/Sonetel/sonetel-python/issues/tags) and [follow these instructions](https://packaging.python.org/en/latest/tutorials/packaging-projects/) to build the module locally.
+To get the latest features, clone a specific [tag](https://github.com/Sonetel/sonetel-python/tags) and [follow these instructions](https://packaging.python.org/en/latest/tutorials/packaging-projects/) to build the module locally.

 ## Functions

 The following functions are support at the moment.
 More will be added in the future.

 - `get_balance()` - Get the prepaid balance of the account (e.g. '10').
 Pass the argument `currency=True` to get the balance with the currency appended (e.g. '10 USD')
+- `get_token()` - Get the access token being used.
 - `get_accountid()` - Returns your Sonetel account ID.
+- `get_username()` - Returns the email address of the user that was used to create the token.
+- `get_voiceapps()` - get a list of all the voice apps in the account.
+- `get_refreshtoken()` - get the refresh token used to regenerate the access token when it expires.
 - `account_info()` - Fetch information about your account such as company name, balance, country, timezone, daily limit and so on.
 - `account_users()` - Details of all the users in your account.
 - `callback()` - Use our Callback API to make a callback call.
 - `create_token()` - Create a new access token.
 A new access token is automatically created when you call the Account resource the first time.
-- `get_token()` - Get the access token being used.
-- `get_username()` - Returns the email address of the user that was used to create the token.
 - `subscription_buynum()` - Purchase a phone number.
 Requires a phone number to be passed.
 Use the `/availablephonenumber` API endpoint to see a list of phone numbers available for purchase from a country and area.
 - `subscription_listnums()` - See the details of all the phone numbers purchased by you.
 Pass the parameter `e164only=True` to only get a list of E.164 numbers without any metadata.